-Most teenage boys experience some degree of breast enlargement affecting one or both breasts.
+Most teenage boys experience some degree of breast gland tissue enlargement affecting one or both sides.
 However, by early adulthood less than 10% have a residual problem.
 This incidence rises with age, reaching approximately 30% (1 in 3) in older men.
-Rarely, the breast enlargement can be caused by medicines (for high blood pressure, heart disease and prostate cancer), drugs (such as marijuana and anabolic steroids), some diseases (such as liver failure and some cancers) and some very rare congenital abnormalities (errors of development that one is born with).
+Rarely, the breast gland enlargement can be caused by medicines (for high blood pressure, heart disease and prostate cancer), drugs (such as marijuana and anabolic steroids), some diseases (such as liver failure and some cancers) and some very rare congenital abnormalities (errors of development that one is born with).
 These causes should be excluded by the surgeon during an initial consultation.
 Additional information will be needed at this consultation regarding overall health, chest size and body shape, previous chest surgery, any bleeding tendencies and healing capabilities, some of which will be affected by smoking, alcohol and various medications.

 Following the surgery the chest is swollen and bruised for a while and it can be difficult to assess the full effect of the operation.
 To help reduce swelling, patients are often instructed to wear an elastic pressure garment continuously for one or two weeks.
 It is advisable to refrain from exercise for about three weeks and, in general, it takes about six weeks before one can return to completely normal activities.
 The potential complications of the surgery are relatively rare.
-They include inadequate removal of breast tissue, an uneven contour to the chest and reduced nipple sensation.
+They include inadequate removal of breast gland tissue, an uneven contour to the chest and reduced nipple sensation.
 If an excision has been performed, rather than liposuction, then a blood clot can form that may need to be drained at a second operation.

 This website is designed to supply useful information but is not to be regarded as advice specific to any particular case.
 It does not replace the need for a thorough consultation and all prospective patients should seek the advice of a suitably qualified medical practitioner.
 The BAAPS accepts no liability for any decision taken by the reader in respect of the treatment they decide to undertake.